Killing of Tim McLean: Incident

 At 8:30 p.m., the Royal Canadian Mounted Police (RCMP) in Portage la Prairie received a report of a stabbing on a Greyhound bus west of the city.
-They arrived to find the suspect still on board the bus, being prevented from escaping by another passenger, the bus driver, and a truck driver who had provided a crowbar and a hammer as weapons.
+They arrived to find the suspect still on the bus, being prevented from escaping by another passenger, the bus driver, and a truck driver, who had provided a crowbar and a hammer as weapons.
 The other passengers were huddled at the roadside, some of them crying and vomiting.
-As the suspect had earlier attempted to escape by driving the bus away, the driver had engaged the emergency immobiliser system, rendering the vehicle inoperable.
-Witnesses had observed the suspect stabbing and cutting McLean's body with a knife, and carrying McLean's severed head.
+Because the suspect had tried to drive the bus away, the driver had engaged the emergency immobiliser, rendering the vehicle inoperable.

 By 9:00 p.m., police were in a standoff with the suspect and had summoned special negotiators and a heavily armed tactical unit.
 The suspect alternately paced the length of the bus and defiled the corpse.
-Police officers then observed Li eating parts of the body.
-Meanwhile, the stranded passengers were transported from the scene to be interviewed at the Brandon RCMP detachment.
-RCMP officers reportedly heard Li say, "I have to stay on the bus forever."
+Police then saw Li eating parts of the body.
+During this time, RCMP officers reportedly heard Li say, "I have to stay on the bus forever."

-On July 31, 2008, at 1:30 a.m., the suspect attempted to escape from the bus by breaking through a window.
+On 31 July 2008, at 1:30 a.m., Li tried to leave from the bus by breaking through a window.
 The RCMP arrested Li soon afterward.
-He was shot with a Taser twice, handcuffed and placed in the back of a police cruiser.
-Parts of the victim's body, placed in plastic bags, were retrieved from the bus, while his ear, nose and tongue were found in Li's pockets.
-The victim's eyes and a part of his heart were never recovered and are presumed to have been eaten by Li.
+He was shot twice with a Taser, handcuffed, and put in the back of a police cruiser.
+Parts of the victim's body, placed in plastic bags, were retrieved from the bus; his ear, nose, and tongue were found in Li's pockets.
+The victim's eyes and a part of his heart were never recovered and, in spite of his vehement denial, are presumed to have been eaten by Li.

-At 10:00 a.m., Greyhound representatives took the other passengers to a local store to replace their clothes, which remained on the bus.
+Meanwhile, the stranded passengers were taken from the scene to be interviewed at the Brandon RCMP detachment.
+On 31 July 2008, 10:00 a.m., Greyhound representatives took the other passengers to a local store to replace their clothes, which remained on the bus.
 They arrived in Winnipeg at 3:30 p.m. that day, to be reunited with family members and friends.

+Garnet Caton, a witness, said the attacker seemed unaware of others when the stabbing occurred, adding he was struck by Li's calm demeanour.
+"There was no rage or anything.
+He was like a robot, stabbing the guy," he said.